Twofers and SuperTwofers

 - Are Learning Communities extra work?

-One of the benefits of Learning Communities is that assigned readings, written papers and class projects are typically designed to receive credit for both classes.
+One of the benefits of Learning Communities is that assigned readings, written papers and class projects are typically designed to receive credit for all classes.

 - How does a Learning Community appear on my transcript?

-The two courses are listed as stand-alone courses with individual grades and credit.
+The courses are listed as stand-alone courses with individual grades and credit.